zwc1625/reading-errors-and-debugging-using-pry-nyc01-seng-ft-080320/README.md

 [2] pry(#<RSpec::ExampleGroups::PlusTwo>)>
 ```

+We know from running `learn` a moment ago that the test is expecting to receive
+`5`, but instead got `3`.
+Hmm...

+Remember that the return value of a method in Ruby is generally the value of the
-By checking the value of the variable on the last line of our method inside our
+last line of the method.
+By checking the value of `num` on the last line of our
-pry console, we can see that `num` is set to `3` and therefore the method is
+method inside our Pry console, we can see that `num` is set to `3` and therefore
-returning `3`.
+the method is returning `3`.

 How can we fix this method so that it behaves in the expected way?
 This method
 is called `plus_two` and the test is expecting a return value of `5`, given a
 `num` of `3`.
 Looks like our method should return the *sum* of the original
 number (`3`) plus 2.
-But our method, as it currently stands, is returning the
+However, our method, as it currently stands, is just
-original number.
-Play around with it inside your Pry console and get the test to
+returning the original number.
+Play around with it inside your Pry console and
-pass.
-Remember to type `exit` in your terminal and then remove your
+get the test to pass.
+Remember to type `exit` in your terminal.
+When you think
-`binding.pry` when you think your test will pass.
+you've got the solution, **remove your `binding.pry` from the method** and run
+`learn` to retest the code.

-Once you have your test passing, make sure the `binding.pry` line has been
+Once you have your test passing, run `learn submit` to register completion of
-removed and add commit and push your changes.
-Then open a pull request.
+this lab.

 ## Resources

 * [4-Minute Guide to Debugging with Pry by Dick Ward](https://medium.com/@TheDickWard/an-intro-to-ruby-debugging-featuring-pry-c931fde69069)
 * [Pry documentation](http://pryrepl.org/)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/debugging-with-pry' title='Debugging with Pry'>Debugging with Pry</a> on Learn.co and start learning to code for free.</p>